DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### 2022/12/13
 - fixed long suggested issue where people can gain advantage by opening multiple windows for same account at same time. now if a new client is connected to the same account, old client one will be disconnected to ensure fairness.
+- fixed on certain sitiation pc version afk start does not work properly
+- fixed pc version afk start does not return to main screen automatiocally

 ### 2022/12/12
 - Security bug fixes